PhDinTimeManagement/The-Monopoly-Game-Project/README.md

 	|---5.1_Presentation Slides.PPT

 	|---5.2_Presentation Recording.mp4

+## How to Navigate This Repository
 ### 1. **Start with the Source Code**
    - Navigate to the `Source Code/Monopoly-Hong-Kong-Special-Edition` directory.
-   - Explore the following subdirectories:
+   - The following subdirectories are provided to organize the source code and related resources:
+     - **`play_game.py`**: The main executable file for running the game.
-     - **`assets`**: Contains the multimedia files needed for the game.
+     - **`assets`**: Contains all multimedia resources, such as images, icons, and animations, used in the game.
-     - **`src`**: Houses the core source code for the game logic, user interface, and application.
+     - **`src`**: Implements the game architecture following the MVC (Model-View-Controller) design pattern.
-     - **`tests`**: Includes unit tests for validating the game model functionality.
+     - **`tests`**: Includes unit tests and documentation to validate the game’s functionality and ensure reliability.

 ### 2. **Explore the Reports**
    - The `Report` directory contains comprehensive documentation of the project:
-     - **SRS**: Understand the project requirements and scope.
+     - **Software Requirements Specification (SRS)**: Understand the project requirements and scope.
      - **Design Document**: Gain insights into the architecture and design of the system.
-     - **Implementation**: Refer to the manuals, demonstration video, and coverage report for implementation details.
+     - **Implementation**: Refer to the developer manual, user manual, demonstration video, and requirement coverage report for implementation details.

 ### 3. **Review the Presentation**
    - The `5_Presentation Slides and Recording` folder contains: